this-is-SPJ/sreeharipj_spider_task1/domain-specific/spider.nitt.edu/README.md

-# DO NOT LOOK, under construction :)

 # Recon & Exploitation on "spider server"

-This document summarizes reconnaissance and exploitation findings on the `spider.nitt.edu` infrastructure during the Spider R&D Club selection process.
+This document summarizes reconnaissance and exploitation findings on the `spider.nitt.edu` infrastructure during the Spider R&D Club induction process.
 The goal was to identify vulnerabilities, misconfigurations, and insecure design patterns across subdomains and endpoints using open-source tools and manual testing.

 ---